 - How will you handle a multiple pregnancy?
 If more than one embryo is transferred to your uterus, IVF can result in a multiple pregnancy — which poses health risks for you and your babies.
 In some cases, fetal reduction can be used to help a woman deliver fewer babies with lower health risks.
 Pursuing fetal reduction, however, is a major decision with ethical, emotional and psychological consequences.

 - Have you considered the potential complications associated with using donor eggs, sperm or embryos, or a gestational carrier?
 A trained counselor with expertise in donor issues can help you understand the concerns, such as the legal rights of the donor.
 You may also need an attorney to file court papers to help you become legal parents of an implanted embryo.

 What you can expect

-In vitro fertilization (IVF) involves several steps — ovulation induction, egg retrieval, sperm retrieval, fertilization and embryo transfer.
-One cycle of IVF can take about two weeks, and more than one cycle may be required.
+IVF involves several steps — ovarian stimulation, egg retrieval, sperm retrieval, fertilization and embryo transfer.
+One cycle of IVF can take about two to three weeks, and more than one cycle may be required.

 If you're using your own eggs during IVF, at the start of a cycle you'll begin treatment with synthetic hormones to stimulate your ovaries to produce multiple eggs — rather than the single egg that normally develops each month.
 Multiple eggs are needed because some eggs won't fertilize or develop normally after fertilization.